drpicox/david-rodenas.com/src/data/projects/robot-cleaning-ai.md

 ![Simulator UML](images/projects/robot-cleaning-ai_rl-improved.png)

 Algorithm performance seems a little bit caotic, but it performs really good.
-All individuals outperforms the original and random algorithm from the first day, and have a cloose behavior to the best genetic algorithm in just few days.
+All individuals outperforms the manufacturer and random algorithm from the first day, and have a cloose behavior to the best genetic algorithm in just few days.
 There is an oscillation in results performance (which should be studied